This information explains vulvar cancer, including symptoms, diagnosis, and treatment.

 - Difficulty urinating

-Radiation is given if the cancer has spread to other areas in the body.
-This includes the lymph nodes and other organs.
+If the cancer has spread to other areas in your body, such as your lymph nodes and other organs, radiation therapy may be given.
 It can also be given before surgery to shrink the tumor.

 The most common type of radiation is called external beam.
 It is given by a machine from outside of the body.
-Radiation can also be given internally with implants.
-In this case, it is brachytherapy.
-If you have radiation you will be given the booklet Radiation to the Pelvis for Gynecologic Cancer.
-It describes the preparation for radiation, the treatments, and the side effects.Back to top
+Radiation can also be given internally with implants, which is called brachytherapy.
+If you’re having radiation you will be given information about how to prepare for radiation, the treatments, and the side effects.Back to top

 Coping with vulvar cancer can be difficult.
-Some women want help in dealing with the emotional impact on them and their family.
+You may want help dealing with the emotional impact on you and your family and friends.
 If you have questions or worries, talk with the members of your healthcare team.
-Let them know if you are feeling anxious or depressed.
+Let them know if you’re feeling anxious or depressed.
 There are many counselors who can help you express, understand, and cope with your feelings.

-Support groups are made up of other cancer patients.
-They support each other and can help you understand your feelings and experiences.
-Talk to your doctor or nurse about supports that are available to you.
+There are also support groups for people with cancer.
+Groups can help you support each other and understand your feelings and experiences.
+Talk to your healthcare provider about support groups that are available to you.

 You may have questions about sex.
 You can discuss them with your doctor, nurse or social worker.
-If you prefer, a counselor at the Female Sexual Health Program can address your concerns.
-Call for more information or an appointment.
-The number is 646-888-5076.
+At Memorial Sloan Kettering (MSK) we also have a Female Sexual Health Program to help you.
+For more information or to make an appointment call 646-888-5076.

 You may also wish to call Integrative Medicine at 646-888-0800.